buddydev/limit-groups-per-user/readme.txt

 1. Unzip It
 1. Upload `limit-grouops-per-user` directory to your `/wp-content/plugins` directory
 1. Go to the plugin management page and activate the plugin "Limit Groups Per User", Activate the plugin sitewide if you want to use it sitewide.
-1. Enter the maximum no. of groups in Dashboard->BuddyPress->Seneral Settings Otherwise, Use the Plugin browser, upload it and activate, you are done.
+1. Enter the maximum no. of groups in Dashboard->BuddyPress->General Settings Otherwise, Use the Plugin browser, upload it and activate, you are done.
 == Frequently Asked Questions ==
 = How to Use =
-Go to Dashboard->Buddypress->General settings, eneter the maximum no. of groups a user can create.
+Go to Dashboard->Buddypress->General settings, enter the maximum no. of groups a user can create.
 Click save.
 That's it.
 = It is not showing the error message to user =
 Since BuddyPress does not include the action "template_notices" in directory pages, please edit your theme/groups/index.php and put it somewhere below the padder div `<?php do_action( 'template_notices' ) ?>`

 == Changelog ==

+ = Version 1.1.4 =
+ * Updated for BuddyPress 1.9
  = Version 1.1.1 =
  * Updated for BuddyPress 1.5
  = Version 1.0 =
  *Initial release

 == Other ==

-For more info visit us at [BuddyDev.com](http://buddydev.com/ "The best place for all buddypress based plugins,themes tutorials")
+For more info visit us at [BuddyDev.com](http://buddydev.com/ "The best place for all BuddyPress based plugins, themes tutorials" )